marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/mips-function-attributes.rst

 .. index:: indirect calls, MIPS, long_call function attribute, MIPS, short_call function attribute, MIPS, near function attribute, MIPS, far function attribute, MIPS

-.. gcc-attr:: long_call, short_call, near, far
+.. mips-fn-attr:: long_call, short_call, near, far

   These attributes specify how a particular function is called on MIPS.
   The attributes override the :option:`-mlong-calls` (see :ref:`mips-options`) command-line switch.
-The :gcc-attr:`long_call` and :gcc-attr:`far` attributes are synonyms, and cause the compiler to always call the function by first loading its address into a register, and then using the contents of that register.
-The ``short_call`` and :gcc-attr:`near` attributes are synonyms, and have the opposite effect; they specify that non-PIC calls should be made using the more efficient ``jal`` instruction.
+The :mips-fn-attr:`long_call` and :mips-fn-attr:`far` attributes are synonyms, and cause the compiler to always call the function by first loading its address into a register, and then using the contents of that register.
+The ``short_call`` and :mips-fn-attr:`near` attributes are synonyms, and have the opposite effect; they specify that non-PIC calls should be made using the more efficient ``jal`` instruction.

 .. index:: mips16 function attribute, MIPS, nomips16 function attribute, MIPS

-.. gcc-attr:: mips16, nomips16
+.. mips-fn-attr:: mips16, nomips16

-  On MIPS targets, you can use the :gcc-attr:`mips16` and ``nomips16`` function attributes to locally select or turn off MIPS16 code generation.
+  On MIPS targets, you can use the :mips-fn-attr:`mips16` and ``nomips16`` function attributes to locally select or turn off MIPS16 code generation.
-  A function with the :gcc-attr:`mips16` attribute is emitted as MIPS16 code, while MIPS16 code generation is disabled for functions with the ``nomips16`` attribute.
+  A function with the :mips-fn-attr:`mips16` attribute is emitted as MIPS16 code, while MIPS16 code generation is disabled for functions with the ``nomips16`` attribute.
 These attributes override the :option:`-mips16` and :option:`-mno-mips16` options on the command line